Minorities in Turkey: Protestants

-Protestants comprise far less than one tenth of one percent of the population of Turkey.
+Protestants comprise far less than one tenth of one percent of the population of Turkey, or less than 10,000 people.
 Even so, there is an Alliance of Protestant Churches in Turkey.

 The constitution of Turkey recognizes freedom of religion for individuals.
 The Armenian Protestants own three Istanbul Churches from the 19th century.

 On 4 November 2006, a Protestant place of worship was attacked with six Molotov cocktails.

 Turkish media have criticized Christian missionary activity intensely.

 There is an ethnic Turkish Protestant Christian community most of them came from recent Muslim Turkish backgrounds, rather than from ethnic minorities.

 Jews

-There have been Jewish communities in Asia Minor since at least the 5th century BC and many Spanish and Portuguese Jews expelled from Spain were welcomed to the Ottoman Empire (including regions part of modern Turkey) in the late 15th century.
+Jewish communities have lived in Asia Minor since at least the 5th century BC and many Spanish and Portuguese Jews who were expelled from Spain were allowed to settle in the Ottoman Empire (including regions which were located in parts of modern Turkey) in the late 15th century.
 Despite emigration during the 20th century, modern-day Turkey continues to have a small Jewish population.

-There is a small Karaite Jewish population numbering around 100.
-Karaite Jews are not considered Jews by the Turkish Hakhambashi.
+There is a small Karaite Jewish population which numbers around 100.
+Karaite Jews are not considered Jews by the Turkish Hakham Bashi.